odyskypa/mining-unstructured-data-nlp/README.md

 In this part of the project, `NERC` and `DDI` tasks were performed by utilizing traditional ML approaches.

 #### NERC with Traditional ML Techniques
+In more detail, inside the given sentences that exist in the corpora, there are four types of entities that need to be recognized and subsequently classified, namely `drug`, `brand`, `group`, and `drug_n`.
 In order to recognize and classify the pharmaceutical entities of the available data that were extracted from biomedical texts, experiments were performed with two different classifiers: `Naive Bayes (NB)` and `Conditional Random Fields (CRF)`.

 Before applying the classifiers, the most imprortant stage of this part of the project was the `generation of the features`.
 The features used are the following: